 Since Commerce stores configuration data in the Valkey cache, you can preload data that is reused between pages.
 To find keys that must be preloaded, analyze data that is transferred from Valkey to Commerce.
 Adobe suggests preloading data that is loaded on every page, such as SYSTEM_DEFAULT, EAV_ENTITY_TYPES, and DB_IS_UP_TO_DATE.

 Valkey uses the pipeline to composite load requests.
-Keys should include the database prefix; for example, if database prefix is 061_, the preload key looks like: 061_SYSTEM_DEFAULT
+Keys should include the database prefix; for example, if the database prefix is 061_, the preload key looks like: 061_SYSTEM_DEFAULT

 'cache' => [